DragonSenses/visionize/architectural-decision-log.md

 Now add the re-usable `FormSubmitButton` inside the `BoardForm`.

-refactor: BoardForm to use FormSubmitButton component
+refactor: BoardForm to use FormSubmitButton

 Replace BoardFormButton component with FormSubmitButton component to avoid duplication and improve reusability.